aaron868/security-audit/README.md

 ## Conclusion
 Everyone benefits from secure servers.
 I hope this makes it easier for you to secure yours.
 I would be happy to accept changes to the test via git "pull requests".
 If there is interest I could expand this to cover security tests from other guides as well.
 Please post bug reports and issues to the GitHub "issues" page.
 Good luck!

+## License
+This code is released under the BSD license.